TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Framework

 After dataflow planning stage, the IR is \emph{dataflow-aware}: memory allocations, copies, and communication endpoints are concretized according to the chosen mapping.
 After chosing the top candidates from the design space, the \textbf{block-level optimization and code generation} stage compiles the dataflow-aware program that runs on each core into the vendor’s existing back-end to generate an executable for each core.
 This corresponds to the existing compilers that compile tile-based DSLs to block-level program.

-These components together allow {\loom} to support a range of spatial dataflow architectures under varying levels of hardware detail. {\loom} uses a two-step selection strategy: the automatically generated performance model first ranks candidate dataflow plans and selects the top-$k$ mappings statically, and these $k$ candidates are then profiled on the real hardware to choose the final mapping.
-This combination of model-guided search and hardware validation enables {\loom} to produce high-quality mappings while remaining portable across different spatial dataflow systems.
+{\loom} uses an optional two-step selection strategy to provide better support for various architectures: the automatically generated performance model (using the architectural information) first ranks candidate dataflow plans and selects the top-$k$ mappings statically, and these $k$ candidates are then profiled on the real hardware to choose the final mapping (which bridge the small details not covered by the architecture representation).
+This combination of model-guided search and hardware validation enables {\loom} to produce high-quality mappings while remaining portable across different spatial dataflow systems, especially when micro-architectural details are missing and hence causing inaccuracy in the hardware modeling.